 Most city water systems have water that is quite comparable to bottled water so unless your town is known to have water issues turn on your tap instead of purchasing bottled water.
-Those plastic bottles are not environmentally friendly and purchasing them may be nothing more than a waste of your money.
+Single use plastic water or bottles are not environmentally friendly and purchasing these beverages can be a huge waste of your money.

 Rather than purchasing bottled water purchase a steel water bottle and fill it up at the tap.
 If you are concerned that your water source may not be the best that it can be then use water filtration system to purify it.
 Many of these such as the Pure and Brita systems are quite reasonably priced.
 These water purifying jugs are compact in size, fit snugly into a small fridge, and will supply you with months of fresh clean drinking water.

-Another simple gesture is to purchase a washable cloth grocery bag so when you are shopping you won't have to bring plastic bags home with you.
+Another very important purchase is that of a washable cloth grocery bag so when you are shopping you won't have to bring plastic bags home with you.
 Far too many plastic bags and bottles are filling up the landfill and this toxic waste is definitely not good for the environment.
 Remember that every plastic item that you do not purchase is one less in the landfill and one less that has to be made to replace the one you used.